Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Post-market surveillance Reported adverse events after products are available Underreporting, incomplete context, and difficulty proving cause Important for safety signals, but not a full safety profile

-Adult data extrapolation General physiology, dose considerations, and known risks in adults Children are not simply smaller adults; growth and development change the picture Useful background, but pediatric relevance must be interpreted carefully
+Adult data extrapolation General physiology, dose considerations, and known risks in adults Children are not simply smaller adults; growth and development change context Useful background, but pediatric relevance must be interpreted carefully

 Upper intake levels and nutrient risk frameworks Reference points for avoiding excessive intake Often nutrient-specific and not product-specific Helpful for dose boundaries, especially with repeated or combined exposure